OzlemBalikci/OzlemBalikci/README.md

 Software Engineering graduate with a focus on mobile application development.
 I have built and shipped real-world Flutter projects, with an emphasis on clean architecture, scalable state management, and maintainable code.
 Comfortable working in international, fast-paced environments, with strong communication skills and advanced English proficiency.

 - 🎓 B.Sc. in Software Engineering, Burdur Mehmet Akif Ersoy University (2022–2026), GPA: 3.17/4.00
-- 📱 Specialized in Flutter/Dart mobile development, with experience in Native Android and Kotlin
+- 📱 Specialized in Flutter/Dart mobile development, with experience in Native Android and Kotlin also backend development in java and Spring Boot
 - 🔧 Practical experience with Clean Architecture, BLoC/Cubit, Riverpod, and REST API integration
 - 📍 Based in İzmir, Türkiye

----

-## Professional Experience

-**Flutter Developer Intern** — İzmir İnovasyon ve Teknoloji A.Ş. *(Feb 2026 – May 2026)*
-- Developed the end-to-end mobile application of a carbon footprint tracking platform (Karbon AI) using Flutter
-- Implemented scalable state management using BLoC and Riverpod across ~13 application features
-- Integrated REST APIs built with .NET for real-time data processing and user-specific carbon footprint calculations
-- Implemented Firebase services (Analytics and backend integrations) for tracking user behavior and app performance
-- Contributed to a system calculating users' carbon footprint from daily/monthly inputs, mapped to environmental impact metrics (tree planting)

-**Flutter Developer Intern** — HUBX *(Jul 2025 – Sep 2025)*
-- Developed two payment screens for the Note.AI app based on Figma designs, implementing state management with the BLoC architecture
-- Handled backend operations via Firebase Remote Config
-- Managed in-app purchases using the Adapty platform

----

 ## Technical Skills